madebylydia/DisCapTy/README.md

 pip3 install discapty
 ```

-To use DisCapTy, you need a Python version equal or greater to `3.10`.
+To use DisCapTy, you need a Python version equal or greater to `3.7` and below `3.11`.

 ## Clone & Test the project